DKVekariya/RichTextEditorDemo/README.md

 - **Status Bar** - Live document statistics
 - **Responsive Design** - Works on all iOS devices

+### Article
+I have also written detaild article on this which explains it well, You can have a look here: https://medium.com/@dkvekariya/how-to-build-rich-text-editor-in-swiftui-f09a39d2dce9

 ## 📱 Screenshots

 <table>